jeongsoolee09/mermaid-clj/README.md

 This fork aims to:

 - Completely rewrite the original as well as make syntax changes,
-- Update the original to the current Sequence Diagrams, and
+- Update the original to the current Sequence Diagram APIs, and
 - Extend the domain to other diagrams, such as Flowcharts, Class Diagrams, and more.

 ## Usage